camunda/camunda-docs-static/get-started/content/apache-maven.md

 ```

 # Camunda DMN Engine BOM (Bill of Materials)
-This BOM allows to use the DMN engine standalone without the BPMN engine and the rest of the Camunda BPM platform.
+This BOM allows to use the DMN engine standalone without the BPMN engine and the rest of the Camunda Platform.

 ```xml
 <dependencyManagement>